Newsletter

 PSW hats and bags Term 2 sale

-Carrum Primary School has lunch orders through the Tuckhop on Tuesdays and from Beach Bar at Carrum on Thursdays for your convenience.
+Carrum Primary School has lunch orders through the Tuckhop.
 Lunch orders will be delivered to the school office on set days and directly to your child in the classroom.

 Special Lunch Days- for example Sush Day- stay tuned for as they will happen often.